nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    - `addc n/Coachella a/81800 51st Ave, Indio, Southern California, United States d/2024-12-20 1010` : Adds a concert named `Coachella` to the ConcertPhoneBook.

-   - `addcc 1 c/1` : Links the 1st person to the 1st concert
+   - `addcc pi/1 ci/1` : Links the 1st person to the 1st concert

    - `deletep 1` : Deletes the 1st person shown in the current person list.

    - `deletec 1` : Deletes the 1st concert shown in the current concert list.

-   - `deletecc 1 c/1` : Deletes the concertContact between the 1st person and 1st concert shown in the list.
+   - `deletecc 1` : Deletes the 1st concertContact shown in the current concertContact list.

    - `clear` : Deletes all contacts.

    - `findp n/alice bob charlie r/organiser` : Finds person(s) named either `Alice`, `Bob` or `Charlie` with an `organiser` role from the ConcertPhoneBook.

    - `findc n/coachella glastonbury` : Finds concert(s) named either `Coachella` or `Glastonbury` from the ConcertPhoneBook.

+   - `findcc pi/1 ci/1` : Finds the concertContact between the 1st person and 1st concert.

    - `exit` : Exits the app.